-Greater Wellington (GW) biosecurity activities involve the control of unwanted plants and animals for environmental, economic and social reasons:
+Greater Wellington Regional Council (GWRC) biosecurity activities involve the control of unwanted plants and animals for environmental, economic and social reasons:

 - Environmental: Many of New Zealand's native plants and animals cannot co-exist with introduced species.
-In areas of high biodiversity value, pest plants and pest animals need to be controlled to protect vulnerable ecosystems - Economic: The impact of pest plants and pest animals leads to considerable economic loss in many of New Zealand's primary industries.
-Pest management is essential to the success of industries such as agriculture - Social: Pest organisms create a range of social problems within our communities.
+In areas of high biodiversity value, pest plants and pest animals need to be controlled to protect vulnerable ecosystems; - Economic: The impact of pest plants and pest animals leads to considerable economic loss in many of New Zealand's primary industries.
+Pest management is essential for the success of these industries: - Social: Pest organisms create a range of social problems within our communities.
 Pest plants and pest animals cause a considerable nuisance in many aspects of rural and urban life, inhibiting the ability of people to enjoy their property, lifestyle and wellbeing.

 The Greater Wellington Regional Council Pest Management Strategy 2002 - 2022 (the strategy) was prepared in accordance with the Biosecurity Act 1993.
-The original strategy was approved by Greater Wellington on 17 September 2002.
+The original strategy was approved by GWRC on 17 September 2002.
 The five year review of the current strategy was adopted by resolution on 9 March 2009 and became operative on 12 June 2009.
+The current strategy will undergo a review following the development of a National Policy Direction (NPD) by the Ministry for Primary Industries.
+The NPD is expected in early 2015.

-This Operational Plan (the plan) seeks to implement the fourth year of the reviewed strategy, and year 11 of the overall strategy document.
+This Operational Plan (the plan) seeks to implement the sixth year of the reviewed strategy, and year 13 of the overall strategy document.